-- 10.1 In the Foundation Stage we recognise that children learn best when they are happy, safe, their individual needs are met and they are able to develop secure relationships.
+- 10.1 In the early years we recognise8 that children learn best when they are happy and safe, their individual needs are met, and they are able to develop secure relationships.
 We aim to develop caring, respectful, professional relationships with the children and their families.
-All staff understand the importance of developing excellent relationships with the children. - 10.2 As a result of our small class sizes, the class teacher is the designated key person for each child in our setting.
-Support staff feed information back regularly to the class teacher with regards to the well-being of the children in their care.
+All staff understand the importance of developing excellent relationships with the children. - 10.2 Due to our small class sizes, the teacher is the key person for each child in our setting.
+Support staff feed information back regularly to the class teacher about the children's well-being in their care.